 What is pasireotide?

 Pasireotide is used to treat Cushing's disease or acromegaly (endocrine disorders).
-Pasireotide is usually given after surgery or other treatments have been tried without success.
+Pasireotide is usually given after surgery or other treatments did not work or have stopped working.

 Pasireotide may also be used for purposes not listed in this medication guide.

 Pasireotide may lower your cortisol levels.
 Tell your doctor if you have symptoms such as nausea, vomiting, appetite changes, headache, irritability, confusion, slurred speech, or feeling weak, tired, unsteady, anxious, shaky, or light-headed.

 Pasireotide can raise your blood sugar and may cause diabetes.
 Your blood sugar may need to be tested before and during treatment with pasireotide.
 Call your doctor if you have increased thirst or urination, tiredness, and weight loss even if you are more hungry than usual.